 - Tu – Sainsbury’s in-house clothing brand.
 While it takes a little rummage, supermarkets often have some gems and cater to all ages and body types.
 Some other brilliant supermarket brands are Nutmeg at Morrison’s and George at Asda.

-Confidence in your wardrobe is important, however, what’s even more important is feeling confident in your own home.
+Confidence in your wardrobe is important.
+What’s even more important, however, is feeling confident in your own home.
 At Carelink24 our aim is to provide this confidence with our Emergency Alarms.
 Our systems give people throughout the UK the confidence to remain living independently.